Complementary Feature Enhanced Network with Vision Transformer for Image Dehazing: Method

 \subsection{Loss Function}

-In our training, the ground truths of reflectance $I_{GR}$ and shading $I_{GS}$ are generated by operating the pre-trained intrinsic image decomposition model USI3D \cite{Liu2020Unsupervised} on the ground truth of haze-free image $I_{GD}$.
-For reflectance and haze-free image estimations, we train the networks using the L2 reconstruction loss and SSIM loss (as used in \cite{cai2018learning}).
+In our training, the ground truths of reflectance $I_{CR}$ and shading $I_{CS}$ are generated by operating the pre-trained intrinsic image decomposition model USI3D \cite{Liu2020Unsupervised} on the ground truth of clear image $I_{C}$.
+For reflectance and haze-free image estimations, we train the networks using the L2 reconstruction loss, conditional adversarial loss \cite{mirza2014conditional,isola2017image}, and SSIM loss (as used in \cite{cai2018learning}).
 For the shading estimation, we use the L2 reconstruction loss and an edge preserve loss which is defined as:

-where $\mathbb{E}$ is the mean operation on a batch of samples; $\triangledown_x$ and $\triangledown_y$ are the spatial derivative at $x$ and $y$ directions, respectively. $p$ refers to the spatial location.
+where $\mathbb{E}$ is the mean operation on a batch of samples; $\triangledown_x$ and $\triangledown_y$ are the spatial derivatives at $x$ and $y$ directions, respectively. $p$ refers to the spatial location.
 Overall, the hybrid loss function contains three parts, that is:

 where ${L}_{R}$, ${L}_{S}$, and ${L}_{D}$ are the loss functions for the three vision tasks, respectively.